upasadena/interactive-cyoa-tutorial/docs/mechanics/buttons.md

 ---

 # Buttons
+Buttons are, well, buttons that you can add to Rows.
+These nifty components can add a bit of spice to your ICYOA, depending on what you want.

 ## Adding Buttons
 You can add a button by opening up **Edit Row** → **Button?**.
 You will find